 Reuse and Recycle Resources

-Thinking about the resources we use in our is important.
+Thinking about the resources we use in our gardens is important.
 Using recycled gardening materials, repurposing household items, and picking eco-friendly landscaping supplies can make our gardens greener.
 It helps the environment too.

 Repurpose Household Items